tpogden/tpogden.github.com/about.md

     </ul>
 </aside>

-I'm a computational scientist --- my interest is solving problems on the leading edge of high-performance scientific computing and machine learning, mostly with C++ and Python.
+I'm a computational scientist --- my interest is solving problems in _high-performance scientific computing_ and _machine learning_, mostly with C++ and Python.

-I'm a Senior Research Data Scientist at [Dunnhumby](https://www.dunnhumby.com), where I work on the machine learning, optimisation and forecasting algorithms used by many of the world’s largest retailers to model demand for their products and provide the intelligence behind their pricing and promotion strategies.
+I'm a Senior Research Data Scientist at [Dunnhumby](https://www.dunnhumby.com), where I work on the _machine learning_, _optimisation_ and _forecasting_ algorithms used by many of the world’s largest retailers to model demand for their products and provide the intelligence behind their pricing and promotion strategies.

-Before that I was a researcher in theoretical physics.
-My PhD work on nonlinear propagation of light through thermal quantised systems led to the [first observation of simulton formation in an atomic vapour][aps-syn].
+Before that I was a researcher in _quantum optics_ and _quantum information_.
+My
+PhD work on nonlinear propagation of light through thermal quantised systems led to the [first observation of simulton formation in an atomic vapour][aps-syn].

 [aps-syn]: https://physics.aps.org/synopsis-for/10.1103/PhysRevLett.123.243604